sagemath/sagewiki_to_gh-2022-10-10/days4/projects/redbull.md

 attachment:redbull.jpg

-  * Be careful of the Dr. Pepper; there's still juice in that. -- Dr. Pepper juice?
+  * Emily: Be careful of the Dr. Pepper; there's still juice in that.
+  .
+Robert: Dr. Pepper juice?

   * SAGE: Because hey, if you want to rm -rf your own hard drive, go for it!
 (R. Miller)